 So, you’ve got a problem in your house.
 You can’t quite put your finger on it, but something just doesn’t feel right.
 You turn a corner, and it feels like someone—or something—has been watching you.
-You tell yourself it’s just your imagination, but you can’t shake the feeling that sometimes, even when the house is empty except for you, you’re not really alone.
+You tell yourself it’s just your imagination, but you can’t quite shake the feeling that sometimes, even when you’re all alone in the house, you’re not really by yourself.

 There’s no easy fix when you think the problem in your home is otherworldly in nature.
 But it turns out that there are real-life Ghostbusters out there who can help, and they take their jobs very seriously.